Where to live in city

 About the author

-Born in Italy, Martina has loved to travel all her life and has been living abroad for almost ten years.
+Born in Italy, Martina has been living abroad for almost ten years.
 She moved to the Netherlands to pursue her master’s and later kickstarted her career in marketing.